 These assumptions are broken in IPv6, where being able to connect to the Internet, whether you are a router or a device on an internal network, means you need a global IPv6 address.
 These global IPv6 addresses are assigned by your ISP.

 If an ISP were to assign an IPv6 prefix dynamically, that means the addresses of internal devices are prone to change.
 A router reconfiguration, brief dropout, or even the passage of time could mean suddenly all internal devices need to have their addresses changed.

 So far this doesn’t sound like a problem.
 But often devices that perform a server role, such as web servers, mail servers, printers, refrigerators, air conditioners, etc. (the list is endless) have persistent, long-lived, and bi-directional connections to/from other hosts on the Internet, and therefore need a static and predictable address.

-This won’t work in IPv6 if, and only if, ISPs choose to make your subnet allocation dynamic.
-I urge ISPs to assign static IPv6 subnets to all their customers.
+This will become horribly broken and frustrating if ISPs choose to assign IPv6 prefixes to customers on a dynamic basis.
+I urge ISPs to assign static IPv6 prefixes to all their customers.

 So, dear ISPs of the world, please make static IPv6 subnets a part of your standard offering — not a “paid upgrade” or anything silly like that.
-It might work in the NAT’ed world of IPv4, but you will do your IPv6 customers a disservice.
+It might kinda-sorta work in the NAT’ed world of IPv4, but you are doing IPv6 customers a disservice.